Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

-All five simulations exhibit the presence of Rossby waves which propagate westwards in the dry case and alternatingly eastwards and westwards in all the moist cases.
-Figure \ref{fig:rwaves} represents these waves as fluctuations in the mean mid-latitude meridional wind at a height of 2.96~km.
+Figure \ref{fig:rwaves} represents the waves as fluctuations in the mean mid-latitude meridional wind at a height of 2.96~km.
 Investigation of the vertical vorticity profile and inspection of the eddy rotational component at different atmospheric levels showed that the Rossby wave-associated vorticity and wind speeds in the vertical region where clouds form are greatest at this height.
 Accordingly, single-level plots in our results are shown at 2.96~km.
 Results for other levels are qualitatively similar but typically of smaller magnitude.
-In Figure \ref{fig:rwaves}, the longitudes at which the mean meridional wind alternates between northward and southward represent the longitudinal range of the oscillation in the moist atmosphere cases.
-This back-and-forth propagation in the moist atmospheres is regular and associated with periodic climate variability on a planetary scale.
-To understand the mechanism driving this oscillation, we analyzed and compared the Control and Dry TRAP-1e simulations.
+In Figure \ref{fig:rwaves} a) to d), the longitudes at which the mean meridional wind alternates between northward and southward represent the longitudinal range of the oscillation in the moist atmosphere cases.
+The Dry TRAP-1e case is shown in Figure \ref{fig:rwaves} e) and f).
+As is visible in the long-term mean flow of Dry TRAP-1e depicted in Figure \ref{fig:quivers} e), the western gyres in this simulation form at mid-to-high latitudes (60-90N/S), while the eastern gyres form at low latitudes (0-45N/S).
+The latitude range chosen in Figure \ref{fig:rwaves} e) includes the western gyres, which tend to propagate west, dissolve, and reform near the substellar longitude, but occasionally also propagate eastwards or remain stationary.
+The eastern gyres are always stationary: their longitudinal position can be seen at 90E in Figure \ref{fig:rwaves} f).
+To understand the mechanism driving the moist oscillation, we analyzed and compared the Control and Dry TRAP-1e simulations.

-Figure \ref{fig:quivers} shows the wind pattern at 2.96~km for Control TRAP-1e and Dry TRAP-1e at three different simulation times, chosen to correspond to the easternmost, westernmost, and again easternmost location of the gyres in the Control TRAP-1e simulation, covering a full cycle of motion.
-In the control simulation, Rossby gyres are clearly visible in the northern and southern polar regions of the eastern hemisphere, for example at 60N and 60-90E in Figure \ref{fig:quivers} a).
-These gyres propagate eastwards and westwards such that the centers of the gyres shift from between 30-60E to 120-150E on an approximately 20-day cycle.
+Figure \ref{fig:quivers} shows the wind pattern at 2.96~km for Control TRAP-1e and Dry TRAP-1e in the long-term mean and at three different simulation times, chosen to correspond to the easternmost, westernmost, and again easternmost location of the gyres in the Control TRAP-1e simulation, covering a full cycle of motion.
+In the control simulation, Rossby gyres are clearly visible in the northern and southern polar regions of the eastern hemisphere, for example at 60N and 60-90E in Figure \ref{fig:quivers} b).
+These gyres propagate eastwards and westwards such that the centers of the gyres shift from between 30-60E to 120-150E on an approximately 20-day cycle, with a long-term mean position of 85E.
 A matching western pair is less apparent due to interactions with other elements of the flow.
-In the dry simulation, gyres form at lower latitudes, are irregular in shape, and propagate at slow speeds exclusively westwards.
+In the dry simulation, the eastern gyres form at lower latitudes and remain stationary, while the western gyres propagate exclusively westwards, dissolve, and reform near the substellar longitude.